atgu/ukbb_pan_ancestry/website/blog/2022-04-11-h2-qc-updated-sumstats.md

 ![](./h2z_densities_nonEUR_sldsc_rhemc.png)
 **Figure 3**: Distribution of $h^2$ z-scores for non-EUR ancestry-trait pairs in UKB when computed using summary statistics (S-LDSC, pink) or genotype data (RHEmc, blue).
 Dotted line corresponds to $Z = 4$.

-We have made our final heritability estimates available for download in the [phenotype manifest](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit#gid=511623409) and data from all methods available in the [heritability manifest]().
+We have made our final heritability estimates available for download in the [phenotype manifest](ADDMANIFEST) and data from all methods available in the [heritability manifest](ADDMANIFEST).
 All results are also available in [MatrixTable format](https://pan.ukbb.broadinstitute.org/downloads).
+Further description of the heritability estimation approach can be found [here](https://pan.ukbb.broadinstitute.org/docs/heritability).

 ## QC approach